gmdavef/struts-showcase/README.md

 **azure-pipelines_docker_cloudscan_trial.yml**

 This pipeline script builds the .war file and uploads it for scanning using the [Spectra Assure Cloud Scan Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner-cloud).
-Here, the scan happens in the ReversingLabs cloud portal (the "Trial" instance to be exact).
+Here, the scan happens in the Spectra Assure cloud portal (the "Trial" instance to be exact).
 The "--submit-only" option can be used so that the pipeline proceeds without waiting for the scan to finish and the stage will pass regardless of scan results.
 If it's decided the pipeline should wait for the scan to complete, the stage may pass or fail depending on the results and reports in RL-JSON, SARIF, CycloneDX, and SPDX formats can be downloaded and saved as build artifacts.
-Either way, the HTML report is available in the ReversingLabs cloud portal.
+Either way, the HTML report is available in the Spectra Assure cloud portal.

 **azure-pipelines_ado_extension.yml**